Angel2526/Plant-Disease-and-Nutrient-Deficiency-Detection-in-Plant-Leaves/README.md

 The CNN model used for prediction is trained on a dataset of images containing examples of various diseases and nutrient deficiencies.
 The model has been trained to recognize patterns indicative of these conditions in images.

+# Technologies Used

+🔸Machine Learning: Convolutional Neural Networks (CNNs)

+🔸Web Development: Streamlit for creating the web application

+🔸Data Collection: Dataset of plant leaves with annotated labels for different deficiencies and diseases from Kaggle

+🔸Programming Languages: Python

 ![SS 1](https://github.com/Ashna2002/Nutrient-Deficency-and-Disease-Detection-of-Plant-leaves/assets/83365125/4d94b826-73e1-494e-aec1-56978599a4a9)
 ![SS 2](https://github.com/Ashna2002/Nutrient-Deficency-and-Disease-Detection-of-Plant-leaves/assets/83365125/a9fdc515-d254-4911-a126-613d9e751499)